If you ever get the chance to see a Marwari horse, the first thing you’ll notice about this unusual breed is its ears.

 The history of the Marwari horse breed is largely based on Indian tradition.
 The Marwari breed originated in the Indian Marwar region, where people crossed local horses with Arabians.

-The origin of the story is in the mystery surrounding the introduction of Arabian horses to the region; the most widely known explanation proposes that Arabian ships ran aground somewhere off the coast of the Marwar region, and locals subsequently saved the horses that were on board.
+The story’s origin is in the mystery surrounding the introduction of Arabian horses to the region; the most widely known explanation proposes that Arabian ships ran aground somewhere off the coast of the Marwar region, and locals subsequently saved the horses on board.

 This Indian clan selectively treasured and bred these horses to improve their most remarkable features.
 People employed Marwari horses for calvary by the 16th century.